 When the call for heat sequence begins, the burner blower is energized.
-The status field of the display screen shows that the Air Switch is waiting to be closed by the air pressure generated by the blower.
+The status field of the display screen shows that the air flow is waiting to be proved by the TAC signal.
+If you Conquest is equipped with modulation, the EOS will instead check for the correct blower speed.

-- When the air switch closes, the Ignition Pre-Purge sequence and Hot Surface Igniter Heat up Period begins.
+- When the air flow proved, the Ignition Pre-Purge sequence and Hot Surface Igniter Heat up Period begins.
 The BLOWER message is displayed as the pre-purge countdown begins. - Following a pre-purge and Hot Surface Igniter Heat Up countdown of about 39 seconds, a 4-second trial for Ignition period is initiated.
-During this sequence the screen displays IGNITION while the gas valves are being energized. - When ignition occurs and flame is proven, the Status field shows the BURNER is firing and the flame CURRENT is displayed in microamps for about 8 seconds. - The burner will continue to fire until the unit reaches its set point temperature.
-The CONTROL TEMPERATURE sensed at the top of the tank will continue to display throughout the burner run cycle and after shutdown when the unit is satisfied and idle.
+During this sequence the screen displays IGNITION while the gas valves are being energized.

-4. Burner Combustion Adjustment
+- When ignition occurs and flame is proven, the Status field shows the BURNER is firing and the flame CURRENT is displayed in microamps for about 8 seconds. - The burner will continue to fire until the unit reaches its set point temperature.
+The CONTROL TEMPERATURE sensed at the top of the tank will continue to display throughout the burner run cycle and after shutdown when the unit is satisfied and idle. - 4.
+Burner Combustion Adjustment